Cyprus bank plan hits money markets as rates edge up

 D'Angelo and others said the contagion risk to euro zone banks from the financial woes in Cyprus is small because of its tiny economy and miniscule exposure of French and German banks to the country.

 Cyprus' economy is equivalent to $22 billion, or 0.2 percent of the euro zone's.
-It is a tenth of the economy of its northern neighbor Greece, which has received two rounds of bailouts.
+It is a tenth of the economy of its northern neighbour Greece, which has received two rounds of bailouts.

 Still, if investors perceive European leaders might widen the use of a bank tax as a means to help a country stay solvent, this could cause a bank run across the euro zone and snowball into another global financial crisis, analysts said.